-Ellebracht comments that "This native Latin word [Pontifex], taken from [pre-Christian] Roman cultic language, is used in the ORATIONS to mean bishop"; and, perhaps a trifle tartly, adds "The expression summus pontifex ... as a designation for the Pope is of later origin and does not fall within the scope of this work".
+She comments on the word Pontifex that "This native Latin word, taken from [pre-Christian] Roman cultic language, is used in the ORATIONS to mean bishop"; and, delightfully tartly, adds "The expression summus pontifex ... as a designation for the Pope is of later origin and does not fall within the scope of this work".

-I possess an altar Missal in which some conscientious person has inked in the dozens of changes needed in order to give effect to the new ordinance.
-And the new commune is pasted in at the back.
+I possess an altar Missal in which some conscientious person has inked in the dozens of changes needed in order to give effect to this new and innovatory ordinance.
+And the new commune is neatly pasted in at the back.
 (During the war, papal tinkerings with liturgy could not be imported from the great continental liturgical publishing houses; so this page has the imprimatur of Bishop Edward Myers, with the title Vicarius Generalis deleted and replaced by Vicarius Capitularis.)

 This new commune also provided that, in Masses of summi pontifices, the praefatio of the Apostles should be used ... as if a Pope is another Apostle!!!
-Irvingite!!!!
+How very Irvingite!!!!

-This was the high tideline of Pacellian aggrandisement of the papal office.
-Soon (when??) this use of the Preface of the Apostles was withdrawn because of protests.
+This was the high sun-baked tidemark of Pacellian aggrandisement of the papal office.
+Soon (when??) this use of the Preface of the Apostles was withdrawn because of learned protests.
 And when the post-Conciliar Missal of 1970 was published, the phrase summus pontifex had disappeared from its communia.
-It had lasted just 27 years.

-The impression given by the Pacellian dispensation was that a Pope is an additional tier of the Sacramental Ministries ... so that we would have Deacons, Presbyters, Bishops, and Popes.
-This unfortunate impression was reinforced when Joseph Ratzinger, after his Abdication, continued to wear a white soutane (a garment associated in the popular mind with the papacy) and to be referred to as Benedict XVI.
+The impression given by both the Pacellian and post-Conciliar dispensations was that a Pope is an additional tier of the Sacramental Ministries ... so that we would have Deacons, Presbyters, Bishops, and Popes; quattuor munera.